team-slide/Y1-helper/README.md

 - Restart your PC

- Notice to ARM64 Users: You can only use the Remote Control, Screenshot and App Install features of Y1 Helper (part of Innioasis Updater on Windows), you'll need to use another OS / computer to install your firmware if you have an ARM64 (e.g Snapdragon) Windows PC
+ Notice to ARM64 Users: You can only use the Remote Control, Screenshot and App Install features of Y1 Helper (part of Innioasis Updater on Windows), you'll need to use another OS / computer to install your firmware if you have an ARM64 (e.g Snapdragon) Windows PC or run it in WSL with USBIPD.
+(Advanced)

 ### macOS Easy App Setup (Needs work)